Meagnar/BlurDir/README.md

 # BlurDir

 Test project for trying out opencv lib.
-Blurs all faces on images in chosen directory.
+Blurs all faces on images in a chosen directory.